The TEGERNSEE holiday region lies on the edge of the Alps in beautiful Upper Bavaria.

 Trains operated by the BRB run hourly to Schaftlach with connecting trains to Munich and Lenggries or to Holzkrichen with connecting trains to Miesbach, Schliersee and Bayerischzell.

 Munich Airport is about an hour’s drive (90 km) from Lake Tegernsee.
 There is a regular direct connection with the S-Bahn urban railway to Munich Hauptbahnhof train station.
 From there, you can either travel by train (operated by the BRB) or take the RVO bus service directly from Munich Hauptbahnhof station.

 TRAVEL BY BUS FOR FREE IN THE BAVARIAN OBERLAND

 Once you’ve arrived at your destination by Lake Tegernsee, you won’t need to drive another inch.
-Public transport in the region is very good and you can easily get from A to B, whether you’re going hiking, to a museum in a neighbouring resort or out for an evening meal on the other side of the lake.
+Public transport in the region is very good and you can easily get from A to B, whether you’re going hiking, to a museum in a neighbouring town or out for an evening meal on the other side of the lake.
 Enquire at your accommodation or the local tourist information centre about bus times.

 On 1 January 2019, the RVO bus services between Landsberg and Bayrischzell as well as between Garmisch-Partenkirchen and Miesbach also became free for card holders.
 You’ll find the bus stops and services that you can use for free with the TegernseeCard and Gästekarte visitor ticket on this network map.